jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

   - name: Krish Moodbidri
 abstract: |
-  We introduce a software defined infrastructure for high performance computing (HPC) that uses application proxies to route SSH and web connections to appropriate endpoints based on user identity.
-We detail the construction of the CICD pipelines used to builds and deploys Open OnDemand and the application proxies to facilite developement and maintenance operations.
-We document a motivating use case for this infrastucture used to prove the utility of this infrastructure.
-Finally, we conclude with observations on functionality provided by the infrastructure and highlight emerging directions for this work.
+  We introduce a software defined infrastructure for high performance computing (SDHPC) that includes
+  SSH and web application routers for user-based connection routing to endpoints based on individual user identities.
+We detail Continuous Integration and Continuous Deployment (CICD) pipelines used to build and deploy an infrastructure of application proxies that route users to appropriate login and Open OnDemand nodes based on their group membership.
+  We demonstrate the utility of this infrastructure to our motivating use case of limiting user downtime during maintenance operations.
+  We conclude with observations on functionality and highlight future directions.
 ---